3DWebDesign/system-invoker-plugin-joomla/README.md

 This plugin is used in FREE Mailorder for Joomla! content plugin - more info: http://3dwebdesign.org/forum/revised-mailorder-content-plugin-for-j2-5-t1762

 Help us to make plugin better and to share it with Joomla community: plugin must be updated to work with Joomla 3.
+Currently supported is only Joomla 2.5.